mlc611/mouse-tracker/README.md

+# Mouse Tracking

+This program finds mice.
+Until the time is taken to write a proper README, enjoy the README of the project that this work is based upon:

 # Vehicle Detection, Tracking and Counting
 This project focuses on detecting, tracking and counting vehicles by using "[Blob Detection](http://www.learnopencv.com/blob-detection-using-opencv-python-c/)" method.
 The unique ID is assigned to the each vehicle so it can not be counted more than once.
 This project was developed by OpenCV library (**[version 2.4.10](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.4.10/)**).